Pride can be a significant leadership obstacle in business.

 - At a certain point, some debt loads become unbearable.

-As the owner of a company that has been around for more than a few years, if you must put your own money into a business to keep it solvent then there is a major problem with your business model.
-Of course, there may be extraordinary situations where this could happen, but it should be the exception not the rule.
-If a bank won’t lend you money or extend your line of credit when needed, you should take a step back and reflect on what you are doing.
+As the owner of a company that has been around for more than a few years, if you must put your own money into a business to keep it solvent, your business model has a major problem.
+Of course, there may be extraordinary situations where this could happen, but it should be the exception, not the rule.
+If a bank refuses to lend you money or extend your line of credit when needed, you should pause and consider your actions.
 Sadly, I’ve seen individuals lose all the wealth they have saved over a lifetime trying to bail out a business that was in crisis mode, unsustainable, or that shouldn’t have been saved.
-Unfortunately, this happens more often and quickly than you think.
+Unfortunately, this scenario happens more often and quickly than you think.

-All businesses hit a bump in the road at some point – it is to be expected.
-The sooner you see this coming and own up to your circumstances, the better.
-The numbers don’t lie unless you manipulate them to.
-The good news is that there are many resources at your disposal once you decide to come clean about your circumstances.
+Every business experiences a setback at some point, which is a natural occurrence.
+The sooner you see the change coming and own up to your circumstances, the better.
+The numbers don’t lie unless you manipulate them.
+The good news is that many resources are available once you decide to come clean about your circumstances.
 More people than you think have a stake in your success.
-It could be your professional advisors, your bank, business colleagues, peers, strategic partners, friends, long-term clients, and even members of your management team.
-Most people will want to help you out if you cut through the BS, tell them the truth, and ask for help.
+It could be your professional advisors, bank, business colleagues, peers, strategic partners, friends, long-term clients, and even management team members.
+Most people will want to help you if you cut through the BS, tell them the truth, and ask for help.

 Don’t let your pride become an obstacle to your survival or an impediment to your success.
 There is a difference between being self-reliant and being reckless.
-Sometimes you have to risk being vulnerable and letting down your guard.
+At times, it’s necessary to embrace vulnerability and lower your defensiveness.
 I’ve yet to see a business problem that can’t be solved if you have enough time to solve it and the right people working on it.
-The solution may not always be the one you want it to be, but it will be better than no solution at all or having your fate decided by someone else.
+The answer may not be what you want, but it’s better than no answer or letting someone else decide your fate.
 Your pride can, and will, get you in trouble if you are not careful.

 Related articles